Are flights to and from the UK still affected by snow?

-Heavy snow blanketed parts of the UK over the weekend causing major travel disruption at airports and on public transport.
+Freezing weather in northern Europe is causing major travel disruption in some countries, including the UK, where heavy snow over the weekend led to delays and cancellations at airports and on public transport.

-Runways at Manchester Airport were shut down on Saturday, followed by closures and flight cancellations at London’s Heathrow, Gatwick and Stansted airports on Sunday night.
+Runways at Manchester Airport were shut down on Saturday, followed by closures and flight cancellations at London’s Heathrow, Gatwick and Stansted airports on Sunday night and into Monday morning.

 Are flights to and from the UK still affected by snow?